Exam season in Japan

-What kind of examinations do you have when entering high school or a university in your country?
-Entrance exams are usually a very important life event for most Japanese people.
+In Japan, to enter high school or university, students have to go through tough exams, and entrance exams are usually a very important life event for most Japanese people.
 The National Test Center for university admissions usually starts around the second half of January and lasts until early March.
 During this time, you’re not allowed to say ‘fail’ or ‘slip’, because students and their parents are superstitious about these words.
 You’ll commonly see snacks and sweets associated with entrance exams at convenience stores and super markets.
 The most famous one is the Kit Kat bar, because its pronunciation is similar to that of the Japanese word “kitto katsu,” which means, “you’ll surely win”.
 It has become common to give the Kit Kat bar to examinees, but they traditionally visit a shrine to pray for their success.
 Yushima Tenmangu Shrine is one of the most popular.

 3-30-1 Yushima, Bunkyo, Tokyo 〒113-0034